Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

 Experimentally, strains carrying mutations affecting the T4P machinery have been found to segregate during formation of colonies~\cite{oldewurtel2015differential,ponisch2018pili}.
 Bacterial segregation was seen to be dependent on the number of pili per cell, on post-translational pilus modifications that modify binding properties, and on the ability of bacteria to retract their pili.
 The observed colony morphotypes were suggested to be in agreement with the so-called differential-strength-of-adhesion hypothesis~\cite{harris1976cell}, which proposes that contractive activity of cells in addition to differential adhesiveness drives cell sorting.
 While active force generation was seen to be necessary for defined morphologies of mixed microcolonies, an experimental separation of the effect of pilus activity from differential adhesiveness is challenging due to the molecular complexity of pili.
 Simulations allow the systematic study of how variation of different parameters affects segregation.

 To establish that the simulations produce results that are consistent with experimental data, experimentally studied cases of colony segregation are re-investigated.
-We first simulate simultaneous growth of two kinds of strains carrying different numbers of pili, as studied experimentally in Ref.~\cite{oldewurtel2015differential}.
+We first simulate simultaneous growth of two kinds of strains carrying different numbers of pili, which is similar to earlier experimental work~\cite{oldewurtel2015differential}.
 In simulations, the growing colonies segregate and the cells that have many pili concentrate in the center of the colony, while cells with fewer pili form a spherical shell in the periphery, see Fig.~\ref{mixture}(a).
-Qualitatively, this configuration can be explained by the hierarchy of interaction strengths, as explained in Ref.~\cite{oldewurtel2015differential}.
+Qualitatively, this configuration can be explained by the hierarchy of interaction strengths~\cite{oldewurtel2015differential}.
 The mutual attraction of a pair of cells with many pili is larger than the attraction of a cell with many pili to a cell with few pili.
 The weakest attraction occurs among pairs of cells with few pili.
 The formation a shell of weakly-binding cells in the periphery is energetically advantageous because of the reduction of surface-energy cost.
 For binary mixtures of bacteria with different pilus-rupture probabilities, other hierarchies of interaction strength are possible.
 For a mixture of two cell types that have high pilus rupture forces among each other, but lower rupture forces for pairs of different cells, simulations show the formation of two segregated half-spheres during growth, see Fig.~\ref{mixture}(b).
 This is consistent with experimental results, where wild-type cells were mixed with mutants deficient in post-translational pilin glycosylation~\cite{oldewurtel2015differential}.